maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

-The `GetNFTlength()` function returns the length of the NFTs in the list.
-The function returns the value of the `allNFTs` variable which is the length of all monster NFTs in the list.
+The `GetNFTlength()` function returns the **number** of NFTs in the game which is stored in the variable `allNFTs`.

-The rest of the functions are overrides that are required by solidity.
+*The rest of the functions are overrides that are required by Solidity*.

-That’s it For the smart contract.
+That’s it for the smart contract.
 Next, we’ll be looking at the front end.

 ## Front end

 ### Stack

-We’ll use the following stack for this section.
+We’ll use the following libraries for this section:

 - Hardhat
 - React